-SPECIES DETAILS LIMIT Black Bass Includes combinations of largemouth, smallmouth, spotted, Alabama, shoal and those species formerly known as "redeye" bass, which are now known separately as Coosa, Warrior, Cahaba, Tallapoosa and Chattahoochee bass, based on their respective drainages.
+SPECIES DETAILS LIMIT Black Bass Includes combinations of largemouth, smallmouth, spotted, Alabama, shoal and those species formerly known as "redeye" bass, which are now known separately as Coosa, Warrior, Cahaba, Tallapoosa and Chat-tahoochee bass, based on their respective drainages.
 The Alabama bass was formerly known as spotted bass in the Mobile drainage.
 No more than five of the daily creel limit of 10 may be smallmouth bass.
 See exceptions for shoal bass in specific tributaries of the Chattahoochee River.
 10 Walleye It shall be illegal to take or attempt to take walleye by any method from Sweetwater Lake located in the Talladega National Forest, Cleburne County, from White Plains Lake (also known as Whitesides Mill Lake), Calhoun County and from Shoal Creek upstream of White Plains Lake, Calhoun and Cleburne Counties.
-It shall also be illegal to take or attempt to take walleye by any method from Lake Mitchell on the Coosa River between Mitchell Dam and Lay Dam or from its tributary streams; Walnut Creek in Chilton County, Hatchet Creek in Coosa and Clay Counties, Weogufka Creek in Coosa County, and the Mulberry Fork River and Sipsey Fork River or any of their tributary streams in Blount, Cullman, Lawrence, Walker, Winston Counties, or the Duck River Reservoir in Cullman County.
+It shall also be illegal to take or attempt to take walleye by any method from Lake Mitchell on the Coosa River between Mitchell Dam and Lay Dam or from its tributary streams; Walnut Creek in Chilton County, Hatchet Creek in Coosa and Clay Counties, Weogufka Creek in Coosa County, and the Mulberry Fork River and Sipsey Fork River or any of their tributary streams in Blount, Cullman, Lawrence, Walker, and Winston Counties.
 Any walleye taken in these lakes or streams shall immediately be released back into the waters from which they were taken with least possible harm.
 2 Sauger It is illegal to possess any Sauger less than 15 inches in total length.
-5 White Bass 15 Yellow Bass 15 Saltwater Striped Bass and Hybrids or Combinations No more than five of the 15 may exceed 22 inches in total length.
-See exceptions for Lewis Smith, Inland, Yates, and Thurlow reservoirs and Lake Martin.
+5 White Bass See exceptions for the Chattahoochee River and its impoundments and tributaries on page 69.
+15 Yellow Bass 15 Saltwater Striped Bass and Hybrids or Combinations No more than five of the 15 may exceed 22 inches in total length.
+See exceptions for Chattahoochee River and its impoundments and tributaries, Lewis Smith, Yates, and Thurlow reservoirs and Lake Martin.
+See page 69.
 15 Crappie It is illegal to possess any crappie less than nine inches in total length taken from Alabama public waters, including Aliceville Reservoir and Pickwick Reservoir.
 Waters exempt from the nine-inch crappie limit include impoundments less than 500 surface acres, the reciprocal waters of the Chattahoochee River including impoundments and tributaries, Bear Creek Reservoir (Big Bear Lake of the B.C.D.A.
 Lakes), Lake Jackson at Florala and Weiss Reservoir.
 See exception for Weiss Reservoir.
-30 Yellow Perch No Limit Catfish (under 34 inches) No Limit Catfish (over 34 inches) This size limit shall not apply to catfish harvested from the Perdido, Conecuh, Blackwater, Yellow, Choctawhatchee, Chipola, and Chattahoochee rivers basins.
+30 Yellow Perch No Limit Catfish (under 34 inches) No Limit Catfish (over 34 inches) This size limit shall not apply to catfish harvested from the Perdido, Conecuh, Blackwater, Yellow, Choc- tawhatchee, Chipola, and Chattahoochee rivers basins.
 It shall be unlawful to transport live catfish 34 inches in length or greater beyond the boundaries of this State.
-1 Bream 50 Rainbow Trout It shall be unlawful to fish with more than two rods or to cull from the creel any trout caught from the Sipsey Fork from Lewis Smith Dam downstream to the confluence with the Mulberry Fork.
+1 Bream - 50 Rainbow Trout It shall be unlawful to fish with more than two rods or to cull from the creel any trout caught from the Sipsey Fork from Lewis Smith Dam downstream to the confluence with the Mulberry Fork.
 Culling is defined as removing and releasing a trout from the creel (live well, stringer, basket, bucket, cooler or other container) whether or not it is replaced with another trout.
 5 Alligator Gar Alligator gar caught with commercial fishing gear must be immediately returned to the water.
 1 Sturgeon All sturgeon must be immediately returned to water with least possible harm.
 Closed Season Paddlefish or Spoonbill All paddlefish must be immediately returned to water with least possible harm.
 Closed Season Skipjack Herring Skipjack herring taken from the Tennessee River and its tributaries are illegal for sale or trade.
 50